 Setting up the following image components is just as simple.
 As I mentioned earlier, you can use choose to pick photos from your website, which makes the process super easy.
 You can then add a description and a landing page for that image (and all images you add subsequently).

 Easy enough right?
-I implore anyone working in AdWords to give this a shot.
-Even if you don’t end up deploying these ads, at least you can flex some of those creative muscles!
+I encourage anyone working in AdWords to give this a shot.
+Even if you don’t end up deploying these ads, at least you’ll have some experience with this asd format and can flex some of those creative muscles!